scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 As per [this blog post](https://www.scala-lang.org/news/next-scala-lts-jdk.html), Scala 3.8 will have a new minimum JDK version of 17.
 This can already be tested in Scala 3.8 nightlies.

+The next Scala 3 LTS release will be Scala 3.9.